-ACC 215 - CERTIFIED BOOKKEEPER PREPARATION Credit(s): 3
+ACC 215 - CERTIFIED BOOKKEEPER PREPARATION

 Designed as a capstone course that will review and summarize accounting for end-of-period adjustments, depreciation, error correction, inventory, payroll, internal controls, and fraud prevention.
 Upon completion of the course, the student will be able to take the American Institute of Professional Bookkeeper Exam, which is administered for a fee.